diecatiamonteiro/dog-breath-counter-TypeScript/README.md

 #### My Dogs Page --> Add Dog Page

 - As a user, I want to view my dog(s) on the **My Dogs** page.
-- As a user, I want to click the "+" icon to add a new dog and be redirected to the **Add Dog** page.
+- As a user, I want to click the "+ Add Dog" button to add a new dog and be redirected to the **Add Dog** page.
 - As a user, I want to fill in the following dog data and save it:
   - Photo
   - Name